ividal/TransferLearning/README.md

 ## How do I get set up? ###

-1. Make sure you have wget installed: `sudo apt-get install wget`.
+1. Make sure you have wget and python3-venv installed: `sudo apt-get install wget python3-venv`.
 2. Make sure you create a new virtual environment (instructions below).
 3. Install the dependencies with the `requirements.txt` in this repo.
 This includes the latest Tensorflow.
  **We will be using features released on the latest version (1.12).**